 - Depart NRT: Sunday, 29 November, American

 The most difficult decision concerned how to get to Kobe and back.
-It is possible to fly direct to Kobe on Japanese low-cost carrier Skymark Airlines, or you can fly to nearby Osaka on ANA or JAL.
-The Shinkansen high-speed rail is also an option, and the transportation geek in me really wanted to give that a try.
+It is possible to fly direct to Kobe on Japanese low-cost carrier Skymark Airlines.
+Or, you can fly to nearby Osaka on ANA or JAL.
+The Shinkansen high-speed rail is also an option, and the transportation geek in me really wanted to try it.
 In the end, my geekitude won out all the way around; we’d take the train one way, and Skymark the other.
 After all, it’s not every day that you get to experience a bullet train and a bankrupt LCC all in the same day.
 We took a morning train to Kobe, getting there a little after noon, returning on a 9 P.M. flight back to Haneda.

-As far as a place to stay, we didn’t really have a firm plan of what we wanted to see in Tokyo, but wanted something convenient to the metro so that it would be convenient to get to wherever we ended up wanting to go.
+As far as a place to stay, we didn’t really have a firm plan of what we wanted to see in Tokyo, but wanted something convenient to the Metro to cut down on travel time and taxis.
 I chose the Hilton Tokyo Odaiba; though the hotel is located across Tokyo Bay from the city center, it is located directly on the Yurikamome light rail line, thus providing easy access, and rates were considerably cheaper.
 Of course, “cheap” is a relative term in Tokyo, as the Hilton Odaiba ran either 31,000 yen (~$260 at the time) or 50,000 HHonors points per night (that was still better than the Conrad Tokyo, which wanted north of 40,000 yen or 70,000 HHonors points).
 I really didn’t want to spend that much on a hotel room we wouldn’t be in all that much, so I decided to cash in my pile of HHonors points.

 I will, of course, have many more photos in the posts themselves, but here’s a sneak peak of what we saw, both in Tokyo and in Kobe.